-The Europaeum Scholars Programme offers a unique opportunity to be part of a network of some of the brightest people of your generation who are interested in shaping the future of Europe.
-You will be able to connect your doctoral research with the world of policy making, to draw on the combined resources of eighteen of Europe’s leading universities, to learn how to work as a team, to learn what leadership entails, and to understand the complexity of policy making.
+The Europaeum Scholars’ Programme offers a unique opportunity to be part of a network of some of the brightest people of your generation who are interested in shaping the future of Europe.
+You will be able to connect your doctoral research and/or extracurricular interests with the world of policy making, to draw on the combined resources of seventeen of Europe’s leading universities, to learn how to work as a team, to learn what leadership entails, and to understand the complexity of policy making.
 You will learn more about yourself.
 You will have the opportunity to visit key European institutions and learn about how they function in conversation with leading academics, practitioners, and policy makers aiming to tackle societal and cultural challenges.
 You will directly engage with people facing some of the most difficult circumstances in contemporary society and you will emerge with knowledge and a set of skills and contacts equal to any group anywhere.

-Each student is fully funded by a scholarship covering all accommodation, travel, food and tuition.
-No funds are transferred direct to Scholars but the scholarship is worth about €10,000.
+Each place is funded by a scholarship covering all accommodation, food, and tuition, as well as all reasonable travel costs.
+No funds are transferred direct to Scholars but the scholarship is worth about €12,500 per annum.

 Cohort 4 (2024-25)